 According to Roofing Contractor, “The advantage of fiberboard insulation is that it performs well when it is mechanically fastened to the deck.
 This is an important characteristic when considering the large number of metal decks in use today that require mechanical attachment of insulation.”
 Mineral fibreboards do not perform well, however, when moisture is involved.

-If there is a high probability of interior and exterior humidity, it is possible that condensation could form between the layers of insulation, causing damage and deterioration of materials over time.
-This really only happens in rare cases where excessive heat is being conducted within the structure and is contrasted by low temperatures outside.
-Several examples of this could be buildings with indoor pools, hockey rinks, or refrigerated storage warehouses [where the freezer area is exposed to the deck substrate].
+If there is a high probability of interior and exterior humidity, it is possible that condensation could form between the layers of insulation.
+This can cause damage and deterioration of materials over time.
+This really only happens where excessive heat is being conducted within the structure and is contrasted by low temperatures.
+Several examples of this could be buildings with indoor pools, hockey rinks, or refrigerated storage warehouses.

-When it comes to deciding on the right material combinations for your roof, it can be difficult to figure out what is worth investing in and what should be left out.
-Cover boards are a fantastic, and also often necessary, option for maintaining the health of your roof if they are done correctly.
+Deciding on the right material combinations can be difficult to figure out.
+Cover boards are a fantastic option for maintaining the health of your roof if they are done correctly.
 When considering this kind of addition to your roof construction or repair, make sure to consult an expert.
-If you have questions about your roof or are looking for more information regarding cover boards or membrane types, get in touch with us, we’re here to help.
+If you are looking for more information regarding cover boards, get in touch with us, we’re here to help.